 Its eggs (above) are laid in capsules, see above.
 Tubifex cocoons are 1.6 x 0.8 mm.
 When conditions are good a cocoon can be formed every 3 or 4 days.

 Above is Eiseniella sp., the square-tailed worm.
 It is a freshwater worm which looks like a small earthworm.
-There are 5 species in the genus in Britain, but they all look alike, so are difficult to tell apart.
-They are pink in colour and 4 - 5 cm long.
+They are pink in colour and 4 - 8.5 cm long.
 The clitellum is located towards the middle of the worm.
-It is found in the beds of mountain streams or wet stream sides, among mosses, and also in the mud at the edges of lakes.
+It is found under stones in the beds of mountain streams or wet stream sides, among mosses, and also in the mud and roots at the edges of lakes.